KingrogKDR/KingrogKDR/README.md

 I am looking for backend and devops roles in tech.

-I am comfortable in Golang(Go), Typescript, Python and Java.
+I am comfortable in Golang(Go), Typescript, Python and C.

 I love tinkering with the internals of systems and reimplementing them through system thinking and reverse engineering.
 Especially with the advent of AI, I believe designing useful, efficient and secure systems matter more than ever.